3dem/emhub/emhub/templates/pages/welcome.md

 <https://cryoem.scilifelab.se/>

-Group PIs should also be registered before any member of its lab can do it.
+PIs must also register before any of their lab members can do so.

 ### 1.2 Reset password in EMHub